0xPolygon/polygon-docs/docs/pos/how-to/snapshots.md

 !!! note

-    PoS Network is deprecating Archive Node snapshots we request users to move to the Erigon Client and make use of Erigon Snapshots.
+    The PoS Network is deprecating archive node snapshots.
+Please move to the Erigon client and use Erigon snapshots to sync your nodes.

 **Polygon Mainnet Erigon Archive**

-Currently under maintenance.
-ETA Aug 2023 for Erigon Bor-mainnet incremental snapshots.
+Please check the hardware requirements for an Erigon mainnet archive node on the [pre-requisites page for deploying a Polygon node using Erigon](https://erigon.gitbook.io/erigon/basic-usage/getting-started#hardware-requirements).

 ## Recommended disk type and IOPS guidance